IBM document processors: IBM and document processing

-As an example the IBM 4723 order of operations was described as follows:Hopper --> View --> Slot --> Read -> Stamp front (Endorse) -->.
-Audit Trail Print --> Inscribe -->.
-Stamp back (Endorse) -->.
-Sort (into 1 of 3 pockets)After proofing the documents would then be sent to a reader/sorter for data capture and final sorting.
-The sorter may endorse the document as well as print a sequence number on the document.
-The sorter may also microfilm the document, while later sorters may have used document imaging technology.
+As an example the IBM 4723 order of operations was described as follows:Hopper --> View --> Slot --> Read -> Stamp front (endorse) -->.
+Audit trail print --> Inscribe -->.
+Stamp back (endorse) -->.
+Sort (into 1 of 3 pockets)After proofing the documents would be sent to a reader/sorter for data capture and final sorting.
+The sorter might endorse the document as well as print a sequence number onto it.
+The sorter might also microfilm the document, while later sorters used document imaging technology.

 Proofing machines and inscribers

 IBM 801

 Announced by IBM in 1934, the IBM 801 could list and separate checks, endorse them and record totals.
 It was withdrawn on Jan 18, 1956.
 The 801 is unrelated to the later IBM 801 processor.